 The executive team was to fly to Wellington, NZ on Friday but will remain in Los Angeles due to the coronavirus.
 Landau said he couldn't give an answer as to when production would resume and when the local Kiwi crew could get back to work.
 "If I told you we are going to know something in two weeks I'd be lying.
 I might not be wrong - even a broken clock is right twice a day.
 But I would be lying because I don't know," Landau said.
 "We're in the midst of a global crisis and this is not about the film industry.
 I think everybody needs to do now whatever we can do, as we say here, to flatten the curve."

 "The Personal History of David Copperfield"

 Searchlight Studios was meant to release "Veep" creator Armando Iannucci's comedic take on the Charles Dickens novel on May 8.
-No new release date has been set.
+It will now open in limited release on August 14.

 20th Century Studios

 "The Woman in the Window"

 The Amy Adams mystery thriller from director Joe Wright, "The Woman in the Window" was meant to open in theaters on May 15 from 20th Century Studios.
 No new release date has been set.

 Samuel Goldwyn Films